marceltanuri/rest-staging-config/README.md

 Hi!

-I'm a RESTFull Liferay Portlet for setting up portal's staging remote configurations.
+I'm a RESTFull Liferay Portlet for setting up portal's staging remote configuration.

 How am I work?
 - You give me a POST request with the parameters: